Mud Motor Seals

 Mud Motor Seal Locations

 Sealed bearing mud motors have several rotary seal locations, and all are critical to reliability.
-A rotary seal in an axially floating pressure compensation piston is used to balance the lubricant pressure to the drillstring bore pressure.
+A mud seal in an axially floating pressure compensation piston is used to balance the lubricant pressure to the drillstring bore pressure.
 A rotary seal in a fixed location is used to withstand the high pressure differential between the lubricant and the well annulus pressure.
-A rotary seal in an axially floating barrier piston protects the high pressure seal from the drilling fluid.
+A mud seal in an axially floating barrier piston protects the high pressure seal from the drilling fluid.

 The rotary seals in the two floating pistons are exposed to the severe abrasive content of the re-circulated drilling fluid, and all seal locations are subject to shaft motion resulting from drilling forces and power section rotor thrust and nutation.
-Each location has its own unique challenges, including high differential pressure at the fixed location seal, and reversing pressure and sliding motion at the piston-mounted seals.
+Each location has its own unique challenges, including high differential pressure at the fixed location seal, and reversing pressure and sliding motion at the piston-mounted mud seals.

 State of the Art Oilfield Seals